Problem Types

 • XI: The initial set of states.

-• SPEC: The co-safe LTL specification object (e.g. a Spot/LTL formula or an automaton/monitor wrapper).
+• SPEC: The co-safe LTL specification object (an automaton/monitor wrapper).

 • LAB: The labeling payload type used in labeling (typically a concrete set type such as a LazySet, or an abstract labeling such as Vector{Int} / bitset / etc.).